-Memorial masons carve into stone, notably for things like gravestones, headstones, statues, plaques and memorials.
-They are used by councils and local government, funeral parlours, crematoriums and suchlike to fashion intricate memorial quotes.
+Memorial masons carve into stone, notably for things like gravestones, headstones, statues, memorial plaques and memorials.
+They are used by councils and local government, funeral parlours, crematoriums and suchlike to fashion intricate memorial inscriptions.

 Stonemasonry is essentially open to anyone and there are no formal requirements to kick-start your career as a stonemason.
 Qualifications you have, or have not, gained during compulsory education are generally not important.
 Training colleges will take students with very low GCSE grades and employers value hands-on experience in the building trade far more highly.

 For those with no prior experience in the construction field then the option is to take a college course.
 This will give you an initial grounding in the art and will help in finding work as you go up to the next level.